shlomif/shlomif-tech-diary/tweets.md

 ----

-The Aleppo Codex was transferred from Tiberias to Aleppo by well-guarded carriage, 2avoid hellholes in .il coastplain.
+The Aleppo Codex was transferred from Tiberias to Aleppo by well-guarded carriage, avoiding hellholes in .il coastplain

-The transfer to J-m was done using motortrucks, avoiding Gush Dan.
+Transfer to J-m was done using motortrucks, avoiding Gush Dan

+The celebration involved harmless streetfights of “Jews”vs“Goys”